DarthStupidus/leaflet-challenge/README.md

-Please find attached the relevant files for my homework.
+Please find attached the relevant files for my homework, where a map can be created showing the location, magnitude and depth of earthquakes.